Clusters & multi-parish

 The cluster home

-- After signing in, you see a cluster home that rolls up each parish's day — birthdays, care, approvals, Masses, and celebrants across all of them.
+- After signing in, the pastor sees a cluster home that rolls up each parish's day — birthdays, care, approvals, Masses, and celebrants across all of them; these combined roll-up views are pastor-only.

 - A parish switcher sets which parish you are working in; everything you do then applies to that parish.